Top 5 Free Summer Attractions in Lancashire

 You can sunbathe in the park, let the kids play in the play areas and head to the cafe for a quick bite to eat, all in the shadow of the impressive Ashton Memorial.
 There’s plenty to do while you are up at Williamson Park, so make sure to give yourself plenty of time to explore.

 Lancashire is the perfect destination for your summer trip, and our holiday parks in Lancashire make the location to set up camp, using it as a base from which to explore the area.
-So book to stay with us this summer and visit these attractions as well as many more in the area.
+So book to stay with us this summer and visit these summer attractions in Lancashire as well as many more in the area.